jprochazk/hebi4/src/grammar.md

 ```

 a function has list of parameters, its body is a list of statements,
-and its body is a list of statements terminated by the "end" keyword
+and its body is a list of statements terminated by the "}" character
 because this is a dynamically typed language, there are no parameter type annotations
 the param list is a list of identifiers surrounded by parentheses